python/cpython/Doc/tutorial/inputoutput.rst

    The value of PI is approximately 3.142.

 Since :meth:`str.format` is quite new, a lot of Python code still uses the ``%`` operator.
-However, because this old style of formatting will eventually removed from the language :meth:`str.format` should generally be used.
+However, because this old style of formatting will eventually be removed from the language, :meth:`str.format` should generally be used.

 More information can be found in the :ref:`old-string-formatting` section.